RSE-Sheffield/pando-python/episodes/profiling-functions.md

 In this simple example the execution is fairly evenly balanced between all of the user-defined methods, so there is not a clear hot-spot to investigate.

+Below the icicle diagram, there is a table similar to the default output from `cProfile`.
+However, in this case you can sort the columns by clicking their headers and filter the rows shown by entering a filename in the search box.
+This allows built-in methods to be hidden, which can make it easier to highlight optimisation priorities.

 ::::::::::::::::::::::::::::::::::::: callout

 ## Sunburst

-Snakeviz provides an alternate "Sunburst" visualisation, accessed via the "Style" drop-down on the left-hand side.
+`snakeviz` provides an alternate "Sunburst" visualisation, accessed via the "Style" drop-down on the left-hand side.

 This provides the same information as "Icicle", however the rows are instead circular with the root method call found at the center.

 The sunburst visualisation displays less text on the boxes, so it can be harder to interpret.
+However, it increases the visibility of boxes further from the root call.

 <!-- TODO: Alt text here is redundant? -->
 ![An sunburst visualisation provided by `snakeviz` for the worked example's Python code.](episodes/fig/snakeviz-worked-example-sunburst.png){alt='The snakeviz sunburst visualisation for the worked example Python code.'}